Universal Joint Source-Channel Coding for Modulation-Agnostic Semantic Communication: Modulation-Agnostic Universal Joint Source-Channel Coding

 \subsection{Universal Joint Source-Channel Coding}

 Before proceeding, it is essential to discuss the methodology for setting the SNR boundaries mentioned previously.
 In accordance with the 3GPP technical specification \cite{3gpp.38.214}, the modulation and coding scheme (MCS) table delineates channel coding rates and modulation orders to maintain the block error rate (BLER) below 0.1.
-Our proposed system utilizes a ML strategy to train the channel coding scheme across various digital modulation methods and corresponding SNR ranges.
+Our proposed system utilizes an ML strategy to train the channel coding scheme across various digital modulation methods and corresponding SNR ranges.
 Also note that, in the proposed system, one symbol corresponds to a single feature vector which contains much more information than information-theoretic bits in one symbol.
-Inspired by \cite{3gpp.38.214}, regarding a feature vector as the block in the conventional communication system, we establish SNR boundaries $\mathbf{B} \in \mathbb{Z}^{K - 1}$ aiming for a symbol error rate\footnote{SNR boundaries can also be learnable.
-However, in this paper, we focus on implementing a universal system that approaches the TE's perfomance with a single encoder-decoder pair when all the schemes in this article use the same SNR bounadaries.} (SER) \cite{proakis2007fundamentals} around 0.1.
+Inspired by \cite{3gpp.38.214}, regarding a feature vector as the block in the conventional communication system, we establish SNR boundaries $\mathbf{B} \in \mathbb{Z}^{K - 1}$ aiming for a symbol error rate (SER) \cite{proakis2007fundamentals} around 0.1.
 This adjustment adapts conventional communication standards to the feature vectors in our system, facilitating joint training of the uJSCC encoder-decoder pair and enhancing robustness against data compression and channel distortion.
 For example, with modulation types such as BPSK, 4QAM, 16QAM, 64QAM, and 256QAM, where $K=5$, the SNR boundaries would be set at $b_1 = 5$ dB, $b_2 = 12$ dB, $b_3 = 20$ dB, and $b_4 = 26$ dB, respectively.